NexusPIPE/blog/blog/2023-07-21-understanding-ddos-attacks.md

 ### Political Activism
 Some DDoS attacks are driven by political motives.
 Hacktivist groups may target government websites or organisations they disagree with to make a political statement or to protest against specific policies.

-* **Thai Government (2015)**: In 2015, hacktivist group Anonymous launched a DDoS attack against Thai government websites in protest of the sentencing of two migrant workers[^3] [^4].
+* **Thai Government (2015)**: In 2015, the hacktivist group Anonymous launched a DDoS attack against Thai government websites in protest of the sentencing of two migrant workers[^3] [^4].
 The attack was part of a broader campaign against perceived injustices in the Thai legal system[^4].
 * **Operation Israel (2014)**: Anonymous launched DDoS attacks against various Israeli government and financial websites in protest of the Israeli-Palestinian conflict[^5] [^6] [^7].
 * **Operation Hong Kong (2014)**: Anonymous targeted Chinese government websites to support the pro-democracy protests in Hong Kong[^7] [^8] [^9] [^10].
 * **Operation Catalonia (2017)**: In response to the Catalonia independence referendum, Anonymous launched DDoS attacks against Spanish government websites[^7] [^10] [^11].